 From the perspective of a writer, being a generalist has the benefit of being fascinating.
 Sure, you can deep dive into a niche, but ultimately, you’re going to be turning out the same content over and over.
-As a generalist, every day is different, so you’ll never get bored with the work that you are doing.
-Changing things up helps to battle some of the common issues that affect freelance writers, including writer’s block and concentration issues, since learning new information and tackling new challenges keep things interesting.
+As a generalist, every day is different, so you’ll never feel bored with the work.
+Changing things up helps to battle some of the common issues that affect freelance writers, including writer’s block and concentration problems.
+After all, learning new information and tackling new challenges keep things interesting.

 That doesn’t mean that you’re going to love every topic you write about as a freelance writer.
 You may find out that you really hate writing about cars, skincare, smartphones, dog grooming, or one of the countless topics that come across your desk.
-That’s OK, because it is still part of the process of building your freelance writing business, and it still shakes up your day and gives you something new to cover.
-Since you have access to the largest number of clients available as a generalist, you can easily skip over jobs that you know you won’t like, without fear that not taking on a dreaded project will leave you without any other options for work.
+That’s OK.
+It is still part of the process of building your freelance writing business.
+It still shakes up your day and gives you something new to cover.
+Since you have access to the largest number of clients available as a generalist, you can easily skip over jobs that you know you won’t like without fear that not taking on a dreaded project will leave you without any other options for work.

 Whether you want to focus on one type of work or cast your net wide as a freelance writer, Writers Work has the tools you need to get the job done.
-Our Job Finder brings job listings from across the web, as well as our own exclusive listings, to one place, so you can search available work conveniently, and our Writer’s Marketplace lets clients come directly to you.
+Our Job Finder brings job listings from across the web, as well as our own exclusive listings, to one place.
+You can search available work conveniently, and our Writer’s Marketplace lets clients come directly to you.
 Start your membership today and watch your career grow.